A Local’s Guide to San Francisco

-Despite being staunchly against anything remotely reeking of tourists, I am starting off the list with something on top of every visitors list; hypocrisy much?
+Starting this San Francisco local’s guide with something on top of every visitors list.
+Hypocrisy much?
 I think not.
-This is a must do for everyone setting foot in the city because its unadulterated fun and very iconic San Francisco.
-You will have a true appreciation of the city as you chug up Powell street to Fisherman’s Wharf via the quintessential neighborhoods of Nob Hill, Russian Hill and China Town plus the ringing of the cable car bell and the mechanics of maneuvering the vehicle are a real treat, not discounting the jolly conductor and driver.
+Riding a cable car is a must do for everyone setting foot in the city because its unadulterated fun and very iconic San Francisco.
+You will have a true appreciation of the city as you chug up Powell street to Fisherman’s Wharf via the quintessential neighborhoods of Nob Hill, Russian Hill and Chinatown plus the ringing of the cable car bell and the mechanics of maneuvering the vehicle are a real treat, not discounting the jolly conductor and driver.
 There are three cable car routes and more information can be found on their website.
 I highly recommend having the exact change on you or small bills for the $7.00 fare one way (seniors/disabled pay $3.00).

-For those of you who do not mind a good hike, climb to Coit Tower,looming over North Beach, via the steps on Filbert Street are an ideal exercise.
+For those of you who do not mind a good hike, climbing to Coit Tower looming over North Beach, via the steps on Filbert Street, are an ideal exercise.
 Once you huff and puff your way up to the base of the tower, be prepared to be greeted by beautiful murals depicting the city life from decades ago, and inspired by famous Mexican muralist Diego Rivera when he visited San Francisco in the 1930s.
 The murals are free and a small fee is needed to go the very top of the tower (via elevator), from where you can get sweeping views of the city.
-For more information, visit the website here.
+For more information, visit the Coit tower website.

-San Francisco sightseeing attraction #3: Golden Gate bridge
+San Francisco like a local #3: Golden Gate bridge

-San Francisco sightseeing attraction #4: Murals of Mission
+San Francisco must see attraction #4: Murals of Mission Street

-The neighborhood of mission is the largest, most diverse and the most happening in the city and legend has it that even if you dine out every single night in a year, you will still not be able to exhaust yourself of options.
+The neighborhood of Mission is the largest, most diverse and the most happening in the city and legend has it that even if you dine out every single night in a year, you will still not be able to exhaust yourself of options.
 A neighborhood in the eye of the storm due to rapid gentrification, a neighborhood which is ephemeral and a neighborhood which is the hotbed of a changing city, Mission is dotted with old-school mom and pop taquerias, hipster cafes, small businesses and tons of good places to eat ranging from hole in the walls to upscale dining.
 But if you truly want to experience San Francisco like a local, then the one thing that you must set eyes on is the famous mural alley of Mission which is a political and social canvas for artists in the city and is plastered with some fantastic street art.
 Although almost all neighborhoods of San Francisco have their fair share of guerrilla street art, the Mission takes the cake, unquestionably!
 More information on Clarion aka mural alley here.

-San Francisco sightseeing attraction #5: Palace of Fine Arts
+San Francisco local’s guide #5: Palace of Fine Arts